 You should not assume that your application will be approved.
 It is for you to provide a full statement of reasons and it is then open for any party, that is your Supervisor, Department, College and Degree Committee to comment and advise if they wish to support your application.
-The final decision rests with the Student Registry.
+The final decision rests with the Postgraduate Committee.

-Removal from the Register
+Withdrawal from the Register

-In most cases where a student has overrun the four-year, the degree committee will normally recommend that the candidate be taken off the register until such time as he or she is ready to submit the dissertation.
-Students can also apply to be removed from the register.
+In most cases where a student has overrun the four-year, the degree committee will normally recommend that the candidate be withdrawn from the university until such time as he or she is ready to submit the thesis.
+Students can also apply to withdraw from the register.

-The Effect of Removal From the Register
+The Effect of withdrawal From the Register